clairview/clairview/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest a feature for MarketTor
+about: Suggest a feature for ClairView
 labels: enhancement, feature

 ---